Benign intracranial hypertension

 • Eye exam, including formal visual field testing

 The diagnosis is made when other health conditions are ruled out.
-Several conditions may cause increased intracranial pressure, including venous sinus thrombosis, hydrocephalus, and an intracranial mass (such as a tumor).
+Several conditions may cause increased intracranial pressure, including venous sinus thrombosis, hydrocephalus

 Treatment